Welcome to my web site. Glad you could make it.

 Hikaru and her one true love Norihiko defy their families and kitsune (fox fairy) tradition by getting married.

-However, an evil magician ambushes them on their first pilgrimage.
-He kills Norihiko, steals his soul, then re-forges it into a sword.
+However, an evil magician kills Norihiko, steals his soul, then re-forges it into a sword.

 Hikaru seeks the sword, determined to break the curse and bring back her one true love, no matter the cost to herself or her family.

-Set in Heian era Japan and composed of three books: The Making, The Breaking, and The Reforging.
+Set in Heian era Japan and composed of three novellas: The Making, The Breaking, and The Reforging.

 Of Myst and Folly – available March 24th, 2015.